Ebertfest: Awards

-As a non-competitive film festival, Ebertfest does not have jury or audience awards.
-But beginning with the sixth festival in 2004, all invited guests have been given an award originally referred to by Ebert as the Order of the Silver Thumb, but subsequently known as the Golden Thumb Award.
+As a non-competitive film festival, Ebertfest did not have jury or audience awards.
+But beginning with the sixth festival in 2004, all invited guests were given an award originally referred to by Ebert as the Order of the Silver Thumb, but subsequently known as the Golden Thumb Award.
 The Golden Thumb trophy is a casting of Roger Ebert's thumb in the up position, made by the R.S.
 Owens & Company, which is the same business that makes the Oscar statuette.

 The first Roger Ebert Humanitarian Award was presented in 2016 to co-directors Andrew Young and Stephen Apkon for their documentary film Disturbing the Peace.
 The film focuses on the work of Combatants for Peace, a group of former Israeli soldiers and Palestinian fighters who put down their weapons and began working together for peace in the region.

 In 2017, the second Ebert Humanitarian Award was presented to Norman Lear for "a lifetime of empathy".
 Lear was the first person to receive the award, because the 2016 award was given to the film Disturbing the Peace.
 Lear was a special guest at the 2017 festival, to screen the documentary about his life.

 In 2019, the third Ebert Humanitarian Award was presented to Morgan Neville for his film Won't You Be My Neighbor?.
 That same year, Chaz Ebert presented the first-ever Ebertfest Icon Award to Rita Coburn Whack for the documentary film she co-directed about poet and civil rights activist Maya Angelou, titled Maya Angelou: And Still I Rise.

 Academic panel discussions

-Co-sponsored by the University of Illinois College of Media, every Ebertfest since its inception has included panel discussions with invited festival guests and scholars from academia, covering a variety of film-related topics.
-These discussions are free and open to the public, and are held in the mornings during the festival.
+Co-sponsored by the University of Illinois College of Media, every Ebertfest since its inception included panel discussions with invited festival guests and scholars from academia, covering a variety of film-related topics.
+These discussions were free and open to the public, and were held in the mornings during the festival.
 From 1999 to 2016, the panels were held on the University of Illinois campus.
 Beginning in 2017, the panel discussions are held in a hotel close to the Virginia Theatre.

 Live streaming

-Beginning in 2010, the panel discussions, film introductions, and post-film discussions/question and answer sessions with festival guests have been streamed live, and then archived on Ebertfest's YouTube channel.
+Beginning in 2010, the panel discussions, film introductions, and post-film discussions with festival guests were streamed live, and then archived on Ebertfest's YouTube channel.